Top 10 American University & College Logos

 Arizona State University Logo

 The famous university not only has a recognizable logo but also a seal.
-The main image of the university consists of the acronym ASU and the sun in the center of the logo.
-The university’s mascot is a sun devil, and the sun in the logo also indicates a state with very hot summers, where the temperature can sometimes reach +52 degrees.
-The color palette includes burgundy # 8C1D40 and gold # FFC627.
+The university’s main image features the acronym ASU and the sun at the center of the logo.
+The university’s mascot is a sun devil, and the sun in the logo also symbolizes a state with very hot summers, where temperatures can reach up to +52 degrees.
+The color palette includes burgundy (#8C1D40) and gold (#FFC627).

 Corporate seals are rarely used for official documents such as diplomas, legal papers, various programs, and contracts.
-It has also acquired a burgundy color.
-Students and athletic organizations use other emblems like the sun devil or its solar trident.
+It has also turned burgundy.
+Students and athletic organizations use other emblems, such as the Sun Devil or the Sun Devil’s solar trident.

 University of Central Florida